About the Institutional Biosafety Committee

 If you have suggestions for IBC-related workshop topics, please submit them on our Topic Suggestions Page.

-If you are interested in serving on Penn State University's IBC, please contact the Office for Research Protections at ORP-Biosafety@rtto.psu.edu.
+If you are interested in serving on Penn State University's Biosafety Committee, please contact the Office for Research Protections at ORP-Biosafety@rtto.psu.edu.